 Cigarettes and caffeine are widely used by those in drug and alcohol recovery.
 Coffee is often provided during support meetings for recovering addicts.
 At some meetings, short breaks are permitted so that those who want to can go outside and have a cigarette.
 While these two substances are often permitted in rehab and post-rehab to help reduce the urges to use illegal substances, they can have negative effects on the body.
-However, many people who are trying to stay sober may feel that giving up more harmful drugs was challenge enough, and that kicking a cigarette or caffeine habit may be near impossible.
+However, many people who are trying to stay sober may feel that giving up more harmful drugs was challenged enough and that kicking a cigarette or caffeine habit may be near impossible.
 But since these substances can be harmful to the body, it may be best to attempt giving them up during the drug or alcohol rehabilitation process.

 Benefits of Using Caffeine and Cigarettes During Recovery